 Draft animals are used on many livestock operations for hauling or distributing feed.
 They can play an on-farm transportation role for feed, harvested produce or building supplies.
 They can provide motive power for mobile poultry coops, hog pens and sheep or calf shelters.
 Landowners with woodlots may use draft animal power for moving firewood or hauling logs for construction or sale.

 Some farmers and ranchers have found that adding draft animals to their operations opens a profitable agri-tourism opportunity.
 For example, pairing hayrides with U-pick Halloween pumpkins, flowers, apples or other produce can draw many additional customers.
-See the ATTRA publication Entertainment Farming and Agri-Tourism for more information on the considerations involved in inviting the public to your farm.

 On some operations, draft animals could provide power for processing operations such as oilseed, olive or grape crushing, grain separation or other tasks.
 A piece of equipment called a “horsepower” uses draft animal power to generate electricity.
 The equipment for powering operations like these with animals can be difficult to obtain in the United States.
 Unless you plan to design, build and maintain the specialized equipment yourself, processing and generating probably aren’t the most practical applications for draft animals.
 On the other hand, animal-powered processing is a unique niche that’s almost sure to draw a crowd’s attention to your operation.